jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 *CLASSIFIERS*

 You'll also need the PhytoRef classifier for better chloroplast assignments.
-Just make sure to point the "P10..." script to the location where you downloaded the qza file:
+Just make sure to point the splitting/reclassification script to the location where you downloaded the qza file:

 https://drive.google.com/file/d/1CFg5IRVyQlbOWQ_F2O-Riv0Ar08OMbW0/view?usp=sharing

-I've also included a PR2 classification step so you can compare results to SILVA 132 (big thanks to Du Niu who shared this on the qiime2 forum):
+I've also included a PR2 classification step so you can compare results to SILVA 132 (big thanks to Du Niu who shared this on the qiime2 forum).
+Make sure to also change the path location in the appropriate splitting/reclassification script:

 https://drive.google.com/file/d/190tihIuhZ_rf1TCkzYTOn-9F32FJ5cAD/view?usp=sharing